ssciwr-courses/pbp-pep-fixmes/README.md

-# pbp-pep-right-or-wrong
+# pbp-pep-fixmes
-Figure out which answers adhere to PEP 8
+Correct the three example files in chapter 1 to adhere to PEP 8 recommendations.